 Mango Margarita

-Do you want to take your taste buds for a vacation with every sip?
-Introducing the mango margarita!
-This mouth-watering concoction of fresh mango juice, citrusy lime, and zesty tequila will surely transport you away.
+This mouth-watering mango margarita is a concoction of fresh mango juice, citrusy lime, and zesty tequila will surely transport you away.
 Whether it’s date night or game night, this easy-to-make fruity margarita will bring joy to any occasion.

-When I first posted about the mango margarita, I made it frozen, the way I used to at the Mexican restaurant where I worked so many years ago.
+When I first posted about mango margaritas, I made them frozen, the way I used to at the Mexican restaurant where I worked so many years ago.
 But, even though I love a frosty frozen margarita, I love a refreshing cocktail over ice even better!

 So, I decided to make this margarita with mango juice and boy, I’m glad I did.
 The flavor combination of tequila, lime juice, orange liqueur, mango juice, and simple syrup tastes more vibrant than the frozen version!